jpreardon/good-morning-display/WORKLOG.md

 - Add a few semis to the utils.js. #28

+I finally looked at how the express trains looked in the wild today.
+There are some problems.
+Time to simplify.... man...

+- Deal with express trains on any line.
+Fixes #48.

 ### 2021-03-04

 - Add load bike information into main form load function.
 I'm not really sure if this is an improvement or not. #28